 Treatment of Tuberculosis of Ankle Joint

 Like other TBs, ankle tuberculosis is managed by chemotherapy and rest.
-Patient is put on antitubercular drugs, which are mainstay of the treatment.
-To provide the rest , the joint is splinted in functional position for 6-12 weeks.
+The patient is put on antitubercular drugs, which are the mainstay of the treatment.
+To provide the rest, the joint is splinted in a functional position for 6-12 weeks.

 If the disease responds well and local signs become quite gentle active and assisted exercises are begun.

-The ankle is a complex joint with high degree of weight bearing and locomotion.
-Ideally the treatment should restore pain free mobile ankle that is able to sustain weight of the person.
+The ankle is a complex joint with a high degree of weight-bearing and locomotion.
+Ideally, the treatment should restore pain-free mobile ankle that is able to sustain the weight of the person.

 Isolated ankylosis of ankle joint does little or no disability in normal activities when compared to hip or knee joint.

-For achieving this ankylosis, the patient is put on below knee plaster cast and allowed to ambulate with help of crutches with affected limb non weight bearing.
+For achieving this ankylosis, the patient is put on a below-knee plaster cast and allowed to ambulate with help of crutches with the affected limb non weight-bearing.

 This continues for 8 to 12 weeks.
-After this period, the patient is encouraged to start guarded weight bearing while plaster is still on.
-After six months, the plaster may be replaced by an orthosis that is worn for 2 years to prevent recurrence of infection and deformity.
+After this period, the patient is encouraged to start guarded weight-bearing while the plaster is still on.
+After six months, the plaster may be replaced by an orthosis that is worn for 2 years to prevent the recurrence of infection and deformity.